adobe/spectrum-css/.github/ISSUE_TEMPLATE/--support-request.md

 ---
-name: "📚Support request"
+name: "📚 Support request"
-about: Questions and requests for support
+about: Ask for help with using Spectrum CSS
 title: ''
 labels: question
 assignees: ''